Last updated April 22, 2026

 Many egg freezing patients undergo more than one cycle in order to retrieve the amount of eggs that gives them the best chance at a successful future pregnancy.
 In short, the more eggs you freeze, the better your odds are.

-Now that you know all the facts about egg freezing costs, take some time to consider your next steps.
-Do you have more questions you'd like to discuss with a fertility specialist?
 Perhaps you'd like to get a head start by calling your insurance company or HR department to see if egg freezing is covered.
-Maybe you just need to take a few days to mull it all over.
+Or maybe you just need to take a few days to mull it all over.

 Get in touch with us today to learn more about egg freezing costs and how to get started on your fertility preservation journey.
 Our team is happy to answer your questions and provide resources to help guide you as you make decisions about fertility and family building.